Prayer: Talking with GodIntroduction

 So then, we can be sure of receiving the things that God has promised us in his word.
 All other requests, which are outside God's intentions, fall into the category of communication - the sharing of our deepest concerns with the Lord.

 Other than the Word (the Bible), there are two other ways God reveals his will - his intentions.

 i] Personal revelation.
 This is very rare, but there may be a time when we are convinced that God has a personal promise or command for us.
 A request based on this revelation is a request "according to his will".
 The Lord has promised to lead us into all truth, and there are times when the scriptures don't seem to address the situation we face.
-An understanding of his will sometimes becomes clear through an inner conviction, or the arrangement of particular circumstances.
+An understanding of his will is sometimes clear through an inner conviction, or the arrangement of particular circumstances.
 It is then we can commit the matter to the prayer of faith, i.e., a prayer based on the will of God.
 None-the-less, it is important to accept that a personal conviction can be just that, and may well be outside God's will for us.